orlandos-nl/MongoKitten/README.md

 [Join our Discord](https://discord.gg/H6799jh) for any questions and friendly banter.

+If you need hands-on support on your projects, our team is available at [hello@unbeatable.software](hello@unbeatable.software).

 ### Projects

 A couple of MongoKitten based projects have arisen, check them out!